darwinia-network/docs/docs/msgport/messaging-protocols/lcmp.md

+!!!
+Warning
-> 💡 The LCMP protocol is now deprecated and has been replaced by Darwinia's latest cross-chain innovation, [ORMP](../messaging-protocols/ormp.md).
+    The LCMP protocol is now deprecated and has been replaced by Darwinia's latest cross-chain innovation, [ORMP](../messaging-protocols/ormp.md).
 All products that were built using the LCMP protocol will transition to using ORMP.

 # Overview